 Long Term Studies

-Our on-going, long-term database (approaching 25 years) describes the population dynamics and community structure of fish and invertebrates throughout the Rhode River, a representative subestuary of Chesapeake Bay.
+Spanning more than three decades, our ongoing, long-term database describes the population dynamics and community structure of fish and invertebrates throughout the Rhode River, a representative subestuary of Chesapeake Bay.

 Smithsonian Environmental Research Center

 This research tracks seasonal, annual and decadal variation in species composition and abundance of all fish and macro-invertebrates of the system.
 Temporal variation is related to ecosystem change (weather, land-use, water quality, fisheries impacts, predator dynamics).
 The long-term descriptive data, in combination with our experimental studies, provide an unusual overview of estuarine population dynamics and community structure.
 This research has been funded by SI Environmental Sciences Program and external funding for SERC's Fellowship/Professional Training Program.

 There are four main components to our long-term studies:

 Fish and Crustaceans of a Tributary Creek